Bubble Mailer Sizes, Weights and Dimensions

-Hello!
-You may have realized at this point that there are a lot of questions to ask when trying to determine what you’ll need to ship your products.
-Don’t panic!
-We’re here to help!
-We put together a quick FAQ below on questions we have received and anticipate receiving about these air jackets.
-If you still have questions, don't hesitate to reach out to us at Support@EcoEnclose.com.
+There are a lot of questions to ask when trying to determine what you’ll need to ship your products.
+We put together a quick FAQ below to help you answer some of the most common questions we receive.
+If you still have questions, don't hesitate to contact us

 How thick is the bubble layer?